sergey-melnychuk/yakvdb/README.md

 On insert/remove each page performs O(K) cleanup to keep keys ordered, as well as extra housekeeping is performed if necessary (split or merge of pages).

-Each insert/remove gets flushed to the disk for durability.
+Each insert/remove gets flushed to disk for durability.

 ### API
 * [Page](src/api/page.rs) defines BTree node (impl: [Block](src/disk/block.rs))